 Many of the same precautions that lower the risk of contracting or spreading COVID-19 can also lower the risk of catching or transmitting the flu: washing hands frequently, wearing a mask, waiting from others 6-feet apart, and not going out among others if you feel sick.

 You can also lower your risk of getting sick by taking care of your overall health.
 Eat a heart-healthy diet that is low in processed foods, keep hydrated, exercise, get adequate sleep, and avoid smoking and drinking alcohol to excess.

 Doctors across the United States believe that if the majority of people get a flu vaccine, it can help communities avoid a “twin pandemic.”
 The concern is that having a high number of patients with the flu on top of COVID-19 cases could strain the health system.

-Experts are urging everyone over 6 months of age to get a flu vaccine before the end of October.
+Experts are urging everyone over 6 months of age to get a flu vaccine between the end of October to the beginning of November.
 Knowing you’ve had your flu shot can also help doctors more accurately diagnose if it’s flu or COVID if you become ill.
 You can learn more about the flu vaccine in this recent article from Cone Health: Flu and COVID-19: What You Need to Know.

 When to Seek Care

 If you develop any of these urgent symptoms, call 911 or go to the nearest emergency department:

 If you believe you may have been exposed to COVID-19, call your primary care doctor.
 A virtual or video visit can be arranged to determine if you need a COVID test, a flu test, or other care.